igrafx/KNIME-Mining-connector/howto.md

 ![nodes_repo](https://github.com/igrafx/KNIME-Mining-connector/blob/dev/images/node_repo.png)

 Congratulations!
 You can now refer to other sections for details on how to use the nodes.
+If you are already familiar with the extension, you can skip to the [example](https://github.com/igrafx/KNIME-Mining-connector/blob/master/howto.md#the-igrafx-mining-extension-example)

 ## Using the iGrafx KNIME Mining Extension